ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 ####Exploring an Incident’s Indicators of Interest

-This will return a summary of all Indicators associated to a specified Indicent:
+This will return a summary of all Indicators associated to a specified Incident:

 ```
 /v2/groups/incidents/<INCIDENT_ID>/indicators